Connecticut Consumer Collection Agency Bond: A Comprehensive Guide

 How Much Does the Connecticut Consumer Collection Agency Bond Cost?

-The Connecticut Consumer Collection Agency surety bond can cost anywhere between $187.50 to $1,250 per year.
+The Connecticut Consumer Collection Agency surety bond can cost anywhere between $375 to $1,250 per year or $38 to $125 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
-The chart below offers a quick reference for the approximate bond cost on a $25,000 bond requirement.
+The chart below offers a quick reference for the approximate bond cost of the $50,000 bond requirement.

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.